mgt-dev/mbkm-fe/README.md

 ## Switch Mode

-If you have [bun](https://bun.sh/) installed, you can easily switch mode.
+If you have [bun](https://bun.sh/) installed, and Tailwind (Standalone-CLI) (that can be accessed globally as `tailwindcss`) you can easily switch mode by run this code.

 ```bash
 bun switch-mode.js prod